utdata/rwdir/docs/03-import.md

 ## Create a new project

-We did this in once Chapter 2, but here are the basic steps:
+We did this once Chapter 2, but here are the basic steps:

 1. Launch RStudio
 1. Make sure you don't have an existing project open.
 Use File > Close project if you do.
 1. Use the `+R` button to create a **New Project** in a **New Directory**
-1. Name the project `yourfirstname-special-ed` and put it in your `~/Documents/rwd` folder.
+1. Name the project `yourfirstname-billboard` and put it in your `~/Documents/rwd` folder.
 1. Use the `+` button and use **R Notebook** to start a new notebook.
 1. Change the title to "Billboard Hot 100".
 1. Delete the other boilerplate text.